kksubmissionpaper/icbc2026/sources/ReadmeTS.txt

 As multiple functions are involved, the Sui Move VM manages the state of all these functions.
 If it crashes here, all that state must be discarded.

 - Deep (6 layers or more)
-An error occurs at the deepest level of a very deep function nesting structure (6 layers or more), because it is occurred with many functions stacked.
-For example, it's a check failing at the final stage of complex business logic.
+An error occurs after a sequence of nested function calls (e.g., 6+ layers or heavy computation loops), it is not approaching the VM's hard stack limit (1024), but this level represents complex business logic scenarios where multiple module boundaries might be crossed.

 ### Category 2: VM Errors
 Tests runtime VM errors: